Allen, Jo Harvey

 Active in Santa Fe, N.M.

-Collection Summary: An interview of Jo Harvey Allen conducted 1998 Apr.
-21, by Paul Karlstrom, for the Archives of American Art, at Allen's studio, in Santa Fe, N.M.
+Collection Summary: An interview of Jo Harvey Allen conducted 1998 April 21, by Paul Karlstrom, for the Archives of American Art, at Allen's studio, in Santa Fe, New Mexico.

-Biographical/Historical Note: Jo Harvey Allen (1942- ) is a Performance artist, writer, and actress of Sante Fe, N.M.
+Biographical/Historical Note: Jo Harvey Allen (1942- ) is a performance artist, writer, and actress of Sante Fe, New Mexico.